 There are rumours that a major initiative and injection of private finance for public goods will round out a financial package announced at the summit.
 In its entirety, the package will have to be at sufficient scale to coax other rich countries to do more and change the politics in the run-up to COP26.

-4 — Innovation: The Leaders Summit must inject confidence that countries can collaborate on research and development, share learnings, and still compete in a net-zero global economy.
+4 — Innovation: The US Leaders Summit must inject confidence that countries can collaborate on research and development, share learnings, and still compete in a net-zero global economy.
 The US will bring to bear its innovative capacity, but solutions will come faster if countries collaborate, along with private sector actors and academia, through platforms like Mission Innovation.

 Just as the world developed COVID-19 vaccines in record time, we need to work together on climate at an unprecedented speed to scale up and deploy existing technology, as well as invest in breakthrough changes to reach 100% net-zero.